• Skip to content

 5. The Reverse T3 Test

-The reverse T3 (rT3) test measures how much of the free active T3 is able to bind at thyroid receptors.
+The reverse T3 (rT3) test measures how much of the active free T3 hormone is able to bind at thyroid receptors.
 RT3 is produced in stressful situations and binds to thyroid receptors, but turns them off instead of activating them.
 (Stress is a common cause of low T4 to T3 conversion.
-Under stressful situations, T4 gets converted to reverse T3 instead of T3.
-Reverse T3 is an inactive molecule related to T3, but without any physiological activity.)
+Under stressful situations, T4 gets converted to reverse T3 instead of to T3.
+Reverse T3 is an inactive molecule related to T3, but without any physiological activity.)[11]

-The rT3 test is sometimes used to identify cases of poor T4 to T3 conversion, as well as thyroid symptoms that are due to adrenal stress, instead of thyroid malfunction or autoimmunity.
-However, in most cases, this test doesn’t change my recommendations, so I consider this an optional test.
+However, in most cases, this test doesn’t change my other recommendations, so I consider this an optional test.
 (I prefer the adrenal saliva test to determine the proper treatment for adrenal stress.
 An adrenal saliva test gives us the advantage of knowing how to address the reason one is producing too much reverse T3.)

 The free T4/free T3 test is more useful for me to determine if a person is properly converting thyroid hormones.
 In cases where a lot of reverse T3 is produced, adding a thyroid medication that contains T3 ensures that the right hormone is getting to the right receptors.